BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Preserving Optimality with BAMDP Potential-Based Shaping

-We now state our main theorem that BAMPFs always preserve Bayes-Optimality. \begin{restatable}[BAMDP Potential-Based Shaping Theorem]{theorem}{fta} For a pseudo-reward function to guarantee that the optimal algorithm for any shaped BAMDP is optimal for the original BAMDP, i.e., Bayes-optimal for the underlying RL problem, it is necessary and sufficient for it to be a BAMPF. \end{restatable} \begin{proofsketch} For sufficiency, we show that the $\phi$ form a telescoping sum, reducing to a constant.
-For necessity, we construct a BAMDP such that when $\Fshape-(\gamma\phi'-\phi)$ is nonzero, different actions maximize the composite and extrinsic returns.
-See \ref{subsection:pbsproofs} for full proofs (note that extending the original proofs is non-trivial, because unlike regular MDPs, rewards are part of the BAMDP state). \end{proofsketch} Thus, if we develop RL algorithms that are optimal with BAMPF shaping, they will still maximize the true, underlying expected return.
-Meanwhile, if we use IM that is not a BAMPF, there will be settings where $\alg^{*\prime}$ behaves suboptimally for the underlying problem.
+We now state our main theorem that BAMPFs always preserve Bayes-Optimality. \begin{restatable}[BAMDP Potential-Based Shaping Theorem]{theorem}{fta} For a pseudo-reward function to guarantee that the optimal algorithm for any shaped BAMDP is optimal for the original BAMDP, i.e., Bayes-optimal for the underlying RL problem, it is necessary and sufficient for it to be a potential-based shaping function on the BAMDP state. \end{restatable} \begin{proofsketch} For sufficiency, we show that the $\phi$ form a telescoping sum, reducing to a constant.
+For necessity, we construct a BAMDP such that when $\Fshape-(\gamma\phi'-\phi)$ is nonzero, different actions maximize the shaped and extrinsic returns.
+The proof follows \cite{ng1999policy} but rewards impact the BAMDP state, making it more complex than for regular MDPs; see \ref{subsection:pbsproofs} for full proofs. \end{proofsketch}